zadra-n/PRSSV-paper/README.md

 Using DistanceCalculator `distance_matrix_calculator.py`

-Then we plot the downsapled distance matrix using this esay R script `heatmap_prssv.R`
+Then we plot the downsampled distance matrix using this easy R script `heatmap_prssv.R`

-## Plot the pirwise distance Figure 2B
+## Plot the pairwise distance Figure 2B

-From the whole dataset, we plot all the p-distance between seqeunces grouping them by their source using this r script `Distance_plot.R`
+From the whole dataset, we plot all the p-distance between sequences, grouping them by their source using this r script `Distance_plot.R`

+## Suppelmentary

+The `Supplementary_File' directory contains the supplementary files obtained from the Lazypipe output